More Vintage Columbia Pressings

 Vocals Are Key

-Like any good Elvis or Nat “King” Cole record, the vocal quality that is far and away the most important is that they must be full-bodied, rich and smooth.
+Like any good Elvis or Nat “King” Cole record, the one quality that is far and away the most important is that the vocals must be full-bodied, rich and smooth.
 Without that sound, you might as well be playing a CD.
-This is precisely what both sides here give you – Tubey Magical Richness in spades.
+This is precisely what both sides here give you – Tubey Magical richness in spades.

 Note that the heavy reverb not only sounds right for this music and this era but actually sounds great, the very opposite of the hard, sour, metallic digital reverb that replaced it decades later.